eastgenomics/eggd_conductor/README.md

 **Optional keys in top level of assay config include**:

+- `demultiplex_config` (dict): a set of config values for the demultiplexing job.
+This may contain the following keys:
-- `demultiplex_app_id` (str): ID of demultiplex app / applet to use, if provided this will override the one set in the app config
+  - `app_id` : app- ID of demultiplexing app to use, this will override the one in the app config if specified.
+  - `app_name`: app name of demultiplexing app to use, this will override both the ID in the app config and `app_id` above if specified.
+  - `additional_args` : additional command line arguments to pass into the demultiplexing app, this will ONLY work if either the [eggd_bcl2fastq][bcl2fastq-url] or [eggd_bclconvert][bclconvert-url] apps are being used as `additional_args` is a valid input for those apps.
+  - `instance_type` : instance type to use, will override the default for the app if specified.
 - `sample_name_regex` (list): list of regex patterns to use for performing samplesheet validation on sample names with

 Example top level of config: